Giving to the Libraries

 Special Collections Endowment

 Hundreds of students visit Rare Books and Special Collections every year to get hands-on experience with unique and specialized materials, which enrich and broaden their educational experience and hone their skills in the observation and analysis of physical artifacts.
-This fund supports the purchase of materials which address new curricular needs or expand current collection strengths and the preservation of the collection.
+This fund supports the purchase of materials that address new curricular needs or expand current collection strengths and the preservation of the collection.

 University Libraries for Academic Success Fund